 X

+#How will we measure outcomes?

 Outcomes will be measured using a pre-post assessment designed by researchers at Keele University in conjunction with eQualityTime.

 The assessment is a questionnaire designed to measure any improvements in children's confidence relating to their cultural identity and feelings of belonging within the local community.
-All children will be asked to provide their informed consent before taking part in any assessment.
+All children will be asked to provide their informed consent (along with caregiver consent) before taking part in any assessment.

 The social impact within the wider community will be measured using website analytics to keep track of download numbers of the translated subtitles as well as an optional online survey made available when choosing to download the subtitles.
 Focus groups will also be held using a facilitator who speaks the target language, to measure the social impact felt in the community.